zephyrproject-rtos/zephyr/doc/object/object_microkernel.rst

-FIFO objects store data in a statically allocated buffer defined within the project’s VPF file.
+FIFO objects store data in a statically allocated buffer defined within the project’s MDEF file.
 The depth of the FIFO object buffer is only limited by the available memory on the platform.
 Individual FIFO data objects can be at most 40 bytes in size, and are stored in an ordered first-come, first-serve basis, not by priority.